Hala-mukheimer/hala-mukheimer.github.io/_pages/about.md

 ## Recent News
 * **July 2026:** Our paper *"Empirical Evaluation of Proximal Policy Optimization for UAV Navigation in Constrained Indoor Environments"* was presented at the 2026 IEEE AEECT conference in Amman, Jordan!

-## Contact
-Feel free to reach out via email or connect with me through the links on the sidebar.